edinburgh-napier/SET09102/notes/unit3_lifecycles/evolution.md

 functionalities that may be affected by the change, assessing the risk of introducing new defects, and estimating the resources required for implementation.
 The primary goal of impact analysis is to understand the breadth and depth of the change's effects, ensuring informed decision-making and effective planning.
-By thoroughly analyzing the impact, developers and project managers can anticipate potential problems, mitigate risks, and ensure that changes are implemented smoothly without disrupting the overall functionality and stability of the software.
+By thoroughly analysing the impact, developers and project managers can anticipate potential problems, mitigate risks, and ensure that changes are implemented smoothly without disrupting the overall functionality and stability of the software.
 Several types of impact can be identified, and it is useful to split the overall